Bristol Renaissance Faire: Step back in time to the 16th Century

 For the last 36 years, they’ve seen around 225,000 guests each year in Kenosha for the Renaissance fair.

-Staff told us they mostly look forward to seeing guests go back in time and enjoy themselves.
+Staff said they mostly look forward to seeing guests go back in time and enjoy themselves.

 The fair wraps up Labor Day weekend.
 For more information on tickets, you can visit the Bristol Renaissance Faire website.